DuqueDeTuring/books2explore/readme.md

 - The Shepherd's Life: Modern Dispatches from an Ancient Landscape.
 James Rebanks.
 - The Shockwave Rider by John Brunner
 - The silk roads, peter frankopan
-- The Singing Life Of Birds: The Art And Science Of Listening To Birdsong	The Singing Life Of Birds: The Art And Science Of Listening To Birdsong by Donald Kroodsma (Hardcover)
+- The Singing Life Of Birds: The Art And Science Of Listening To Birdsong by Donald Kroodsma
-- The Singularity Is Near: When Humans Transcend Biology	The Singularity Is Near: When Humans Transcend Biology by Ray Kurzweil (Hardcover) |
+- The Singularity Is Near: When Humans Transcend Biology by Ray Kurzweil  |
 - The Situated Self (9780195375039): J.T.
 Ismael: Books
 - The Social Construction of What? by Ian Hacking
-- The Society of Mind	The Society of Mind by Marvin Minsky (Paperback)
 - The Society of Mind by Marvin Minsky
 - The Sociological Imagination by C. Wright Mills
 - The Soul at Work: From Alienation to Autonomy (Semiotext(e) / Foreign Agents) by Franco "Bifo" Berardi
-- The Soul of A New Machine	The Soul of A New Machine by Tracy Kidder (Paperback)
+- The Soul of A New Machine by Tracy Kidder
 - The Soul of the Marionette: A Short Inquiry into Human Freedom by John Gray
-- The Space between Us: Social Geography and Politics - Kindle edition by Ryan D. Enos.
+- The Space between Us: Social Geography and Politics -  by Ryan D. Enos.
 Politics & Social Sciences Kindle eBooks . (recomendado en episodio de podcast “the Ezra Klein show” 20180723)
-- The Spectre of Race: How Discrimination Haunts Western Democracy	The Spectre of Race: How Discrimination Haunts Western Democracy by Michael G. Hanchard (Hardcover)
+- The Spectre of Race: How Discrimination Haunts Western Democracy by Michael G. Hanchard
 - The Sports Gene: Inside the Science of Extraordinary Athletic Performance by David Epstein
 - The Stand, Stephen King
 - The Stars My Destination by Alfred Bester
 - The Story of Jane: The Legendary Underground Feminist Abortion Service.
 Laura Kaplan
-- The Story of My Life (Signet Classics)	The Story of My Life (Signet Classics) by Helen Keller, Lou Ann Walker (Mass Market Paperback) |
+- The Story of My Life (Signet Classics) by Helen Keller, Lou Ann Walker (Mass Market Paperback) |
-- The Story of Philosophy (Touchstone Books) (Touchstone Books (Paperback)) by Will Durant
+- The Story of Philosophy (Touchstone Books) (Touchstone Books ) by Will Durant
 - The Story of Writing: Alphabets, Hieroglyphs & Pictograms by Andrew Robinson
 - The Strangest Man: The Hidden Life of Paul Dirac, Mystic of the Atom: Farmelo, Graham: 9780465022106
-- The Strategy and Tactics of Pricing: A Guide to Profitable Decision Making	The Strategy and Tactics of Pricing: A Guide to Profitable Decision Making by Thomas Nagle (Paperback)
+- The Strategy and Tactics of Pricing: A Guide to Profitable Decision Making by Thomas Nagle
 - The Structural Transformation of the Public Sphere: An Inquiry into a Category of Bourgeois Society (Studies in Contemporary German Social Thought) by Jürgen Habermas
-- The Substance of Style: How the Rise of Aesthetic Value Is Remaking Commerce, Culture, and Consciousness (P.S.)
-The Substance of Style: How the Rise of Aesthetic Value Is Remaking Commerce, Culture, and Consciousness (P.S.) by Virginia Postrel (Paperback)
+- The Substance of Style: How the Rise of Aesthetic Value Is Remaking Commerce, Culture, and Consciousness (P.S.) by Virginia Postrel
 - The Subtlety of Sameness: A Theory and Computer Model of Analogy-Making, by Robert French
 - The Suit (Christopher Breward)
-- The Suit: Form, Function and Style	The Suit: Form, Function and Style by Christopher Breward (Hardcover)
+- The Suit: Form, Function and Style by Christopher Breward
 - The Sum of Small Things: A Theory of the Aspirational Class by Elizabeth Currid-Halkett
-- The Sun Kings: The Unexpected Tragedy of Richard Carrington and the Tale of How Modern Astronomy Began	The Sun Kings: The Unexpected Tragedy of Richard Carrington and the Tale of How Modern Astronomy Began by Stuart Clark (Paperback)
+- The Sun Kings: The Unexpected Tragedy of Richard Carrington and the Tale of How Modern Astronomy Began by Stuart Clark
 - The Symbolic Species: The Co-evolution of Language and the Brain by Terrence W. Deacon
 - The Taming of Chance (Ideas in Context, Series Number 17) by Ian Hacking
 - The Tangled Tree por David Quammen (Art en Nature. [https://www.nature.com/articles/d41586-018-05827-1](https://www.nature.com/articles/d41586-018-05827-1) )
-- The Technology Fallacy: How People Are the Real Key to Digital Transformation (Management on the Cutting Edge)	The Technology Fallacy: How People Are the Real Key to Digital Transformation (Management on the Cutting Edge) by Gerald C. Kane, Anh Nguyen Phillips (Hardcover)
+- The Technology Fallacy: How People Are the Real Key to Digital Transformation (Management on the Cutting Edge) by Gerald C. Kane, Anh Nguyen Phillips
-- The Telephone Gambit: Chasing Alexander Graham Bell's Secret	The Telephone Gambit: Chasing Alexander Graham Bell's Secret by Seth Shulman (Hardcover)
+- The Telephone Gambit: Chasing Alexander Graham Bell's Secret by Seth Shulman
-- The Ten Most Beautiful Experiments	The Ten Most Beautiful Experiments by George Johnson (Hardcover)
+- The Ten Most Beautiful Experiments by George Johnson
 - The Third Reich at War by Richard J. Evans
 - The Third Reich in Power (The History of the Third Reich) by Richard J. Evans
-- The Thousand Autumns of Jacob de Zoet by David Mitchell  (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
+- The Thousand Autumns of Jacob de Zoet by David Mitchell  (En un post de reddit recomendado en una conversación sobre ficción historia no occidental y/o blanca)
-- The Three Escapes of Hannah Arendt: A Tyranny of Truth	The Three Escapes of Hannah Arendt: A Tyranny of Truth by Ken Krimstein (Hardcover)
+- The Three Escapes of Hannah Arendt: A Tyranny of Truth by Ken Krimstein
 - The Thrilling Adventures of Lovelace and Babbage: The (Mostly) True Story of the First Computer (Pantheon Graphic Library) by Sydney Padua
 - The Transparent Society: Will Technology Force Us To Choose Between Privacy And Freedom? by David Brin
-- The Travels and Adventures of Serendipity: A Study in Sociological Semantics and the Sociology of Science	The Travels and Adventures of Serendipity: A Study in Sociological Semantics and the Sociology of Science by Robert K. Merton, Elinor Barber (Hardcover) |
+- The Travels and Adventures of Serendipity: A Study in Sociological Semantics and the Sociology of Science by Robert K. Merton, Elinor Barber  |
 - The Tree of Knowledge: The Biological Roots of Human Understanding by Humberto R. Maturana
-- The Trouble With Physics: The Rise of String Theory, the Fall of a Science, And What Comes Next	The Trouble With Physics: The Rise of String Theory, the Fall of a Science, And What Comes Next by Lee Smolin (Hardcover)
+- The Trouble With Physics: The Rise of String Theory, the Fall of a Science, And What Comes Next by Lee Smolin
 - The True Believer: Thoughts on the Nature of Mass Movements (Perennial Classics) by Eric Hoffer
-- The Twenty-Six Words That Created the Internet	The Twenty-Six Words That Created the Internet by Jeff Kosseff (Kindle Edition)
+- The Twenty-Six Words That Created the Internet by Jeff Kosseff
-- The Two Cultures (Canto Classics)	The Two Cultures (Canto Classics) by C. P. Snow, Stefan Collini (Paperback)
+- The Two Cultures (Canto Classics) by C. P. Snow, Stefan Collini
 - The Two Fundamental Problems of Ethics, Arthur Schopenhauer
 - The Tyranny of Experts: Economists, Dictators, and the Forgotten Rights of the Poor, William Easterly
 - Tyranny of Merit: What's Become of the Common Good, Michael Sandel  (ref: podcast “embrace the void”, episode 182)
 - The Tyranny of Metrics by Jerry Z. Muller
 - The Undercover Economist by Tim Harford
 - The Universal Traveller: A Guide to Creativity, Problem Solving & the Process of Reaching Goals (Crisp Professional Series) by Don Koberg
-- The Unnatural History of the Sea	The Unnatural History of the Sea by Dr. Callum Roberts (Hardcover) |
+- The Unnatural History of the Sea by Dr. Callum Roberts  |
 - The Use of Bodies (Meridian: Crossing Aesthetics) by Giorgio Agamben
 - The Value of Everything: Making and Taking in the Global Economy by Mariana Mazzucato
 - The values of bureaucracy (https://global.oup.com/academic/product/the-values-of-bureaucracy-9780199275465)
 - The Varieties of Scientific Experience: A Personal View of the Search for God by Carl Sagan
 - The Virtue of Nationalism by Yoram Hazony
-- The Visual Display of Quantitative Information	The Visual Display of Quantitative Information by Tufte, Edward R. (Hardcover)
+- The Visual Display of Quantitative Information by Tufte, Edward R.
 - The Vital Question: Energy, Evolution, and the Origins of Complex Life by Nick Lane
-- The War of Art: Break Through the Blocks and Win Your Inner Creative Battles	The War of Art: Break Through the Blocks and Win Your Inner Creative Battles by Steven Pressfield (Paperback) |
+- The War of Art: Break Through the Blocks and Win Your Inner Creative Battles by Steven Pressfield  |
-- The Warriors: Reflections on Men in Battle	The Warriors: Reflections on Men in Battle by J. Glenn Gray, Hannah Arendt (Kindle Edition)
+- The Warriors: Reflections on Men in Battle by J. Glenn Gray, Hannah Arendt
 - The Way of Kings (The Stormlight Archive, Book 1), Brandon Sanderson
 - The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws by Dafydd Stuttard
-- The Wisdom of Crowds: Why the Many Are Smarter Than the Few and How Collective Wisdom Shapes Business, Economies, Societies and Nations	The Wisdom of Crowds: Why the Many Are Smarter Than the Few and How Collective Wisdom Shapes Business, Economies, Societies and Nations by James Surowiecki (Hardcover)
+- The Wisdom of Crowds: Why the Many Are Smarter Than the Few and How Collective Wisdom Shapes Business, Economies, Societies and Nations by James Surowiecki
 - The World According to Xi: Everything You Need to Know About the New China, Kerry Brown
-- The Working Life: The Promise and Betrayal of Modern Work	The Working Life: The Promise and Betrayal of Modern Work by Joanne B. Ciulla (Hardcover) |
+- The Working Life: The Promise and Betrayal of Modern Work by Joanne B. Ciulla  |
-- The World As I See It	The World As I See It by Albert Einstein (Paperback) |
+- The World As I See It	The World As I See It by Albert Einstein  |
 - The World as Will and Representation, Arthur Schopenhauer
 - The World Encyclopedia of Calligraphy: The Ultimate Compendium on the Art of Fine Writing-History, Craft, Technique by Christopher Calderhead
 - The World of Yesterday.
 Stefan Zweig .
 - The World Outside Your Head: On Becoming an Individual in an Age of Distraction.
-- The World Viewed: Reflections on the Ontology of Film, Enlarged Edition (Harvard Film Studies)	The World Viewed: Reflections on the Ontology of Film, Enlarged Edition (Harvard Film Studies) by Stanley Cavell (Paperback)
+- The World Viewed: Reflections on the Ontology of Film, Enlarged Edition (Harvard Film Studies) by Stanley Cavell
 - The Writing Life by Annie Dillard
-- The Yale Child Study Center Guide to Understanding Your Child: Healthy Development from Birth to Adolescence	The Yale Child Study Center Guide to Understanding Your Child: Healthy Development from Birth to Adolescence by Linda C. Mayes M.D., Donald J. Cohen M.D.
-(Hardcover)
+- The Yale Child Study Center Guide to Understanding Your Child: Healthy Development from Birth to Adolescence by Linda C. Mayes M.D., Donald J. Cohen M.D.
 - Them: Adventures with Extremists by Jon Ronson
 - Things That Bother Me: Death, Freedom, the Self, Etc. by Galen Strawson
-- Things That Make Us Smart: Defending Human Attributes In The Age Of The Machine (William Patrick Book)	Things That Make Us Smart: Defending Human Attributes In The Age Of The Machine (William Patrick Book) by Donald A. Norman (Paperback)
+- Things That Make Us Smart: Defending Human Attributes In The Age Of The Machine (William Patrick Book) by Donald A. Norman
 - Think: A Compelling Introduction to Philosophy by Simon Blackburn
 - Thinking to Some Purpose.
 Susan Stebbing.
-- This New Ocean: The Story of the First Space Age (Modern Library (Paperback)) by William E. Burrows
+- This New Ocean: The Story of the First Space Age (Modern Library ) by William E. Burrows
 - This Way for the Gas, Ladies and Gentlemen.
 Tadeusz Borowski
 - Thought Experiments in Science, Philosophy, and the Arts, Edited By Melanie Frappier, Letitia Meynell, James Robert Brown
-- Thoughts on Design	Thoughts on Design by Paul Rand, Michael Bierut (Kindle Edition)
+- Thoughts on Design by Paul Rand, Michael Bierut
-- Thoughts on Design by Paul Rand
 - Threat Modeling: Designing for Security by Adam Shostack
-- Through a Liquid Mirror	Through a Liquid Mirror by Wayne Levin (Paperback)
 - Through a Liquid Mirror by Wayne Levin
-- Time and Free Will: An Essay on the Immediate Data of Consciousness	Time and Free Will: An Essay on the Immediate Data of Consciousness by Henri Bergson (Paperback)
+- Time and Free Will: An Essay on the Immediate Data of Consciousness by Henri Bergson
 - Time of the Magicians: Wittgenstein, Benjamin, Cassirer, Heidegger, and the Decade That Reinvented Philosophy
 - Time Travel: A History (9780804168922): James Gleick
-- Time's Arrow (Vintage International) - Kindle edition by Martin Amis.
+- Time's Arrow (Vintage International) -  by Martin Amis.
 Literature & Fiction Kindle eBooks .
 (Ref “from eternity to here”)
 - To End All Wars: A Story of Loyalty and Rebellion, 1914-1918 by Adam Hochschild
 - To Save Everything, Click Here: The Folly of Technological Solutionism, Evgeny Morozov
 - Tom Sparrow's The End of Phenomenology.
 (Via Reddit: https://reddit.com/r/askphilosophy/comments/fatp4p/what_are_the_most_recent_last_10_years_new/)
 - Trading Up: Why Consumers Want New Luxury Goods...
-And How Companies Create Them (Revised and Updated)	Trading Up: Why Consumers Want New Luxury Goods...
-And How Companies Create Them (Revised and Updated) by Michael J. Silverstein, Neil Fiske (Hardcover)
+And How Companies Create Them (Revised and Updated) by Michael J. Silverstein, Neil Fiske
 - Treasured: How Tutankhamun Shaped a Century.
 Christina Riggs.
 - Tribe: On Homecoming and Belonging: Sebastian Junger: 9781455566389
 - True Names: And the Opening of the Cyberspace Frontier by Vernor Vinge
-- Turing's Cathedral: The Origins of the Digital Universe by George Dyson
 - Turing's Cathedral: The Origins of the Digital Universe, George Dyson
 - Two Sides of the Moon: Our Story of the Cold War Space Race by David Scott
 - Uncanny Valley, Anna Wiener
 - Understanding Comics: The Invisible Art by Scott McCloud
-- Understanding Exposure: How to Shoot Great Photographs with a Film or Digital Camera (Updated Edition)	Understanding Exposure: How to Shoot Great Photographs with a Film or Digital Camera (Updated Edition) by Bryan Peterson (Paperback)
+- Understanding Exposure: How to Shoot Great Photographs with a Film or Digital Camera (Updated Edition) by Bryan Peterson
-- Undoing Border Imperialism (Anarchist Interventions Book 6)	Undoing Border Imperialism (Anarchist Interventions Book 6) by Harsha Walia, Andrea Smith (Kindle Edition)
+- Undoing Border Imperialism (Anarchist Interventions Book 6) by Harsha Walia, Andrea Smith
 - Unfinished Tales of Numenor and Middle-earth by Christopher Tolkien
 - Unholy Wars: Afghanistan, America and International Terrorism, by John Cooley
-- Unit Origami: Multidimensional Transformations	Unit Origami: Multidimensional Transformations by Tomoko Fuse (Paperback)
+- Unit Origami: Multidimensional Transformations by Tomoko Fuse
-- Universal Principles of Design	Universal Principles of Design by William Lidwell, Kritina Holden (Hardcover)
+- Universal Principles of Design by William Lidwell, Kritina Holden
-- UNIX Network Programming: Networking APIs: Sockets and XTI; Volume 1	UNIX Network Programming: Networking APIs: Sockets and XTI; Volume 1 by W. Richard Stevens (Hardcover)
+- UNIX Network Programming: Networking APIs: Sockets and XTI; Volume 1 by W. Richard Stevens
 - Un mundo común.
 Marina Garcés Mascareñas.
 - Unsung Heroes of World War II: The Story of the Navajo Code Talkers by Deanne Durrett
-- Unweaving the Rainbow: Science, Delusion and the Appetite for Wonder	Unweaving the Rainbow: Science, Delusion and the Appetite for Wonder by Richard Dawkins (Paperback)
+- Unweaving the Rainbow: Science, Delusion and the Appetite for Wonder by Richard Dawkins
 - Un sac de billes.
 Joseph Joffo.
 - Ursula K. Le Guin: Always Coming Home (LOA #315): Author's Expanded Edition (Library of America Ursula K. Le Guin Edition) by Ursula K. Le Guin
 - Ursula K. Le Guin: The Hainish Novels and Stories: A Library of America Boxed Set by Ursula K. Le Guin
 - Utopia Is Creepy: And Other Provocations by Nicholas Carr
 - Vanity Fair: The Portraits: A Century of Iconic Images by Graydon Carter
 - Vibrations and Waves (M.I.T.
-Introductory Physics)	Vibrations and Waves (M.I.T.
 Introductory Physics) by A.P.
-French (Paperback)
+French
 - Virgin Nation: Sexual Purity and American Adolescence.
 Sara Moslener.
 (Ref “Jesus and John”, chapter 9,42)
-- Virtual Private Networks: Technologies and Solutions	Virtual Private Networks: Technologies and Solutions by Ruixi Yuan, W. Timothy Strayer (Paperback)
+- Virtual Private Networks: Technologies and Solutions by Ruixi Yuan, W. Timothy Strayer
-- Virtue Ethics: A Pluralistic View	Virtue Ethics: A Pluralistic View by Christine Swanton (Hardcover)
+- Virtue Ethics: A Pluralistic View by Christine Swanton
-- Visual Explanations: Images and Quantities, Evidence and Narrative	Visual Explanations: Images and Quantities, Evidence and Narrative by Edward R. Tufte (Hardcover)
+- Visual Explanations: Images and Quantities, Evidence and Narrative by Edward R. Tufte
-- Visual Storytelling with D3: An Introduction to Data Visualization in JavaScript (Addison-wesley Data and Analytics)	Visual Storytelling with D3: An Introduction to Data Visualization in JavaScript (Addison-wesley Data and Analytics) by Ritchie S. King (Kindle Edition)
+- Visual Storytelling with D3: An Introduction to Data Visualization in JavaScript (Addison-wesley Data and Analytics) by Ritchie S. King
-- VISUALIZING ABSTRACT OBJECTS AND RELATIONS (World Scientific Computer Science)	VISUALIZING ABSTRACT OBJECTS AND RELATIONS (World Scientific Computer Science) by Tomihisa Kamada (Hardcover)
+- VISUALIZING ABSTRACT OBJECTS AND RELATIONS (World Scientific Computer Science) by Tomihisa Kamada
 - Voces de Chernóbil
 - Voices in the Code: A Story about People, Their Values, and the Algorithm They Made.
 David G. Robinson .
 - Voodoo Science: The Road from Foolishness to Fraud by Robert L. Park